How long does the Drug Court program typically last?

 You pay your drug court fees via money order made out to “Ada County Treasurer” to the Problem Solving Courts office at 200 W Front St, Boise, ID.

 Can I pay in cash, card, and/or check?

 No. The only acceptable form of payment is a money order made out to “Ada County Treasurer.”

 Yes.
 A participant may not wear an article of clothing alluding to alcohol and drugs.
 Further, no sexually explicit clothing shall be worn.
 Do-rags, bandannas, hats, hoods or sunglasses are not permitted.
 No sleeveless shirts/tank tops or backless shirts are allowed.
 Swim-trunks, if worn, may not be visible.
 Pants must meet the bottom of your shirt (no bare bellies) and your pants must fit properly.
 Shoes and shirts must be worn at all times.
 Shorts must reach your fingertips when your hands are straight down.

 Failure to comply will result in a missed court date/meeting.

 What over the counter medications are permitted while in Drug Court?

-The only acceptable medication to use without a Doctor's permission is ibuprophen (Advil), acetaminophen (Tylenol) or aspirin.
+The only acceptable medications to use without a Doctor's permission are ibuprophen (Advil), acetaminophen (Tylenol) or aspirin.

 Am I required to be employed while in Drug Court?